secoda/gitbook/integrations/data-visualization-tools/metabase/README.md

 ---
-description: >-
-  This page walks through the Secoda and Metabase integration that Secoda supports
+description: An overview of the Metabase integration with Secoda
 ---

 # Metabase